-Lori Wolf-Heffner is the author of the young adult series Between Worlds and the creative non-fiction memoir Postcards in a Closet.
+Lori Wolf-Heffner is the author of the young adult series Between Worlds and the sweet romance series Love on Belmont.
 She was an inaugural member of the Canadian National Tap Team, wrote and submitted a Star Trek novel in her teens (it was rejected—she needed an agent), and spent one day twice in Luxembourg and 15 minutes once in Switzerland.
 She can still do cartwheels.

 Lori was a child of the 80s, the age of girl power on energy drinks and steroids.
 The 90s for Lori were a rollercoaster ride: high school, national and international dance competitions, the dream of becoming a writer, and the challenges that come with growing up and moving out.